huzaifaadnan59/ASL-Recognition/README.md

 3. **Model Training**: Trains a Random Forest classifier using extracted features.
 4. **Real-time Recognition**: Processes webcam frames, predicts gestures, and displays results in real-time via GUI.

+## Limitations
+- Recognition limited to individual ASL letters.
+- Accuracy may vary with different lighting or hand positions.
+- Dataset size and diversity are limited.

+---

+## Future Enhancements
+- Expand to recognize ASL words and sentences.
+- Improve performance with optimized algorithms or hardware acceleration.
+- Integrate with assistive technologies for real-world applications.

+---

+## Contributors
+- Huzaifa Adnan
+- Areej Dar

+---
+---

+## Conclusion
+The **ASL Recognition System** bridges communication barriers between ASL and non-ASL users.
+By leveraging computer vision and machine learning, it provides an intuitive solution for recognizing ASL gestures in real time.
+Future work can focus on enhancing gesture vocabulary, optimizing performance, and expanding real-world usability to better support the ASL community.

 ## Usage
 1. Clone this repository:
    ```bash